nextcloud/documentation/admin_manual/configuration_server/performance_tuning.rst

 Caching
 =======

+Caching improves performance by storing data, code, and other objects in memory.

-Install the APC or Opcache bytecode cache.
-This example is for CentOS/Red Hat/Fedora running PHP 5.4:
+The APC or OPCache bytecode cache are commonly used in PHP environments.
+This example installs APC on CentOS/Red Hat/Fedora systems running PHP 5.4:

 .. code-block:: console